 Only have 1 day to visit Angkor Wat?
 No problem!
-I’ve put together this Angkor Wat 1-day itinerary to help you make the most of your limited time at this incredible UNESCO World Heritage site.
+We’ve put together this Angkor Wat 1-day itinerary to help you make the most of your limited time at this incredible UNESCO World Heritage site.

 With over 1000 temples within a 400 square kilometre area, it is impossible to see it all in just one day, or even one week.
 However, this itinerary will help you plan your time effectively to ensure that you see what most consider the Angkor Wat highlights.

-For more detailed information on EVERYTHING you need to know about visiting Angkor Wat, including tickets, transport, packing, etc., check out our Ultimate Guide to Angkor Wat.
+For more detailed information on EVERYTHING you need to know about visiting Angkor Wat, including tickets, transport, packing, etc, check out our Ultimate Guide to Angkor Wat.

-A note on responsible tourism
+A note on responsible tourism:

 Due to its religious and cultural importance to the Cambodian people, it is imperative that you dress modestly and act respectfully during your time here.